AliSeif96/Presentations/README.md

 Presentations of Neuroscience Articles

-### Estimating the impact of structural directionality
+# 1.Estimating the impact of structural directionality

 <p align="center">